-If a school bus has turned on its flashing red lights and has extended its stop-sign, you must stop at least 5 meters behind the bus.
+If a school bus has turned on its flashing red lights and has extended its stop-sign, you must stop at least five meters behind the bus.

 If you’re approaching a school bus with flashing lights from the front, you must also respect this rule.
 However, if there is a physical separation between opposing lanes of traffic, you can continue without stopping.

-Failing to respect the 5-meter stopping distance can net you a fine of $200-$300 and the loss of 9 demerit points.
+Failing to respect the 5-meter stopping distance can net you a fine of $200-$300 and nine demerit points.

 Where crossing guards are present, their orders are more important than any other traffic signs or lights.